Experience Pūrangi – East Taranaki Environment Trust

 We provide a place for kiwi to thrive.
 Our project at Pūrangi, East Taranaki is a community initiative, involving the implementation of a suite of pest control and advocacy measures to promote conservation and sustainability in the Pūrangi / Matau and Pouiatoa catchments.
 Kiwi is our indicator species.
 We have around 13,000 hectares of land within the project area, which is home to over 4000 kiwi.
 We are proud to be one of the largest community environment schemes in New Zealand.
 This is an area of significant habitat of nationally threatened and at risk indigenous species.

 Conservation of our heritage

 We need to continue to protect and enhance our terrestrial environment for the long term survival of our kiwi.
 They are the indicator species for our other native species.
-Our vision is 1,000 pair by 2020.
-We have re-introduced kōkako to flourish beside our kiwi population.
+Our vision was 1,000 pair by 2020; We are thrilled to report that in 2018 it was confirmed our population was around 4000 kiwi and increasing by a rate of 9% per annum.
+In 2018 the project re-introduced kōkako back into the area to flourish alongside our kiwi population.